sebastianden/aws_lambda_sklearn/README.md

 ```
 https://<YOUR_API_URL>/myLambdaFunction/?sl=6.9&sw=3.1&pl=5.1&pw=2.3
 ```
-You should recieve a response in the following form:
+You should receive a response in the following form:
 ```
 {"statusCode": 200, "body": "virginica"}
 ```